monocilindro/Awesome-Hydrospatial/README.md

 # **Awesome Hydrospatial**

-An awesome and curated list of applications, tools, and documentation aimed to "map" the publicly available resources for the Ocean Mapping community.
+An awesome and curated list of applications, tools, and documentation aimed to "map" the publicly available resources for «all the blue of our blue planet, its continuous zones; the Hydrospatial Domain» & Ocean Mapping community.

 Contributions are welcome.
 Add links through pull requests or create an issue to start a discussion.

 <img src="./images/Hydrospatial.jpg" alt="Getting started" />